Microbial and Material Intelligences

 c.
 2019–ongoing

 Microbial and Material Intelligences is an ongoing research method that works through collaboration with living matter.
-It considers multiple realms of intelligence, and how memory and agency operate through microbial life, materials and bodies as negotiated systems rather than controlled forms.
+It considers multiple realms of intelligence, where memory and agency operate through microbial life, materials and bodies as negotiated systems.

 This work developed through sustained engagement with plants, minerals, waters and microbial life on Kabi Kabi Country.
-It grows from an effort to re-pair my body’s relationship with this place, working through psycho-geographic response, bodily sensing and unconscious symbiotic relations between my biome and surrounding micro-fauna.
-Making becomes a way of rebuilding rapport through attention, reciprocity and care.
+It grows from an effort to re-pair my body’s relationship with this place through psycho-geographic response, bodily sensing and unconscious symbiotic relations between my biome and surrounding micro-fauna.
+Making becomes a way of rebuilding rapport through acts.

 I worked with biological inks made from plant matter, mineral salts, waters and microbial growth.
 These materials were not media so much as communities, already carrying information about place, chemistry and duration.
 The inks did not depict images.
 They behaved.
-They migrated, bloomed, stalled, contaminated one another and receded.
+They migrated, stalled, contaminated one another, receded.

 Humans contain less than fifty percent human cells.
 Most of what we carry is microbial life.
 Research suggests that when certain bacterial populations reach critical mass, they can influence behaviour and action.
-Intelligence here is not located in a centre.
-It emerges through relation, density and cooperation.
+Transposons move across genomes.
+Endosymbiosis persists in us as an old negotiation and an ongoing arrangement, a trade between microbes and our aqueous and gaseous sacks.
+The body is less singular entity than campsite of arrangements, a temporary hosting of negotiations between species, signals, thresholds and densities.
+Intelligence is not central.
+(Was it ever?)
+What emerges does so through mass, chance and cooperation.

-I use multi-sensory and proprioceptive action to translate this information into mark.
-When intellectual processing falters, the body continues to sense.
+I use multi-sensory and proprioceptive acts to translate this information into marks.
+When my intellectual processing is overwhelmed, the body continues to sense.
 Gesture-led drawing, pressing, staining and contact open a conversation between body, biome, environment and micro-fauna.

-Mulberry bark paper becomes a site where bacterial, fungal, mineral and bodily chemistries meet.
-The works remain active after their making, continuing to grow, break down and shift over time.
-They function as living documents, each holding its own presence and internal climate.
+Various papers, mulberry, rice, cartridge, notebooks, and different weaves of silk and wool fabric become sites where bacterial, fungal, mineral and bodily chemistries meet.
+The works continue to grow and change after their making, expanding, breaking down, their communities renegotiating through time.
+They function as living documents, each holding its own presence, its own internal climate.

-Through this process, the body comes into view as negotiated territory rather than sovereign whole.
-Exchange includes care and risk, regulation and invasion, shelter and exposure.
-These conditions are lived rather than symbolic.
+Through this process, I recognise the body as negotiated territory rather than sovereign whole.
+Exchange includes care, risk, regulation and invasion.
+These conditions are alive and continue to unfold through time.

-Microbial and material intelligences also fold time differently.
+Microbial and Material Intelligences also folds time differently.
 Bacteria carry evolutionary memory.
 Charcoal carries forests across eras.
 Minerals hold the pressure of ancient seas.
-Matter appears not as inert present tense, but as layered ancestry.
+Matter appears as layered ancestry.

 It was pretty chaotic, or maybe there was microbial order, or even a transposon track…